matiasgolman/matiasgolman.github.io/_pages/other_projects.md

 Interactive visualization of informal employment data in Argentina (2003-2025) using data from INDEC's Permanent Household Survey.

 **Features:**
-- KPI tracking
+- Demographic tracking
-- Interactive sector analysis
-- Province-level choropleth maps
+- Sector and Province-level mapping
 - Time series analysis with custom filters